ricardas98/hangman-game/README.md

 ### Tests

 API functionality were tested using Jest and Supertest libraries.
-In total there was 15 tests created.
+There were 15 tests created in total.
 Tests check response formats, status codes and response data.
 Test count:
 * POST - 3
 * DELETE - 7